nus-cs2103/website-base/admin/overview-for-teachers.md

 <box type="info" seamless>

-**The use of dashboards brings in an element of _gamification_ to the module**, by framing work as small 'achievements' and making those achievements visible (like a 'leaderboard') to keep students motivated.
+**The use of dashboards brings in an element of _gamification_ to the course**, by framing work as small 'achievements' and making those achievements visible (like a 'leaderboard') to keep students motivated.
 </box>

 ---------------------------------{.dotted .border-info}